 - hosting special events and attending community events to raise community awareness.

 The Emergency Management Office coordinates the training and exercise opportunities for staff and volunteers who have designated role s in the City's Emergency Plans.
 Training and exercises ensure staff and volunteers can effectively respond in an emergency by allowing them to regularly practice their skills, test emergency plans and procedures and to encourage

 To conduct emergency operations to protect life and property

 Emergency Operations Centre

-In the event of an emergency the City will activate its Emergency Operations Centre (EOC) which is located at the City's Public Works Yard.
+In the event of an emergency, the City will activate its Emergency Operations Centre (EOC) which is located at City Hall.
 The EOC is a facility where key City personnel and other response agencies gather to provide policy direction to the on-site incident commander(s), co-ordinate resource requests from the site(s) and manage all non-site activities.
 To ensure the EOC is in a constant state of readiness, staff regularly test communications equipment and maintain an inventory of essential supplies.